Jorpati

 Jorpati is a village and former Village Development Committee that is now part of Gokarneshwar Municipality in Kathmandu District in Province No. 3 of central Nepal.
-At the 2011 census it had a population of 84,567 making it one of the largest villages in the world.
+In the 2011 census it had a population of 84,567 making it one of the largest villages in the world.
 At the time of the 1991 Nepal census it had a population of 10,796 and had 1,988 households in it.

-In the year 2016 Jorpati has become Municipality from VDC with the population of more than 500,000.
+In the year 2016 Jorpati has become Municipality from VDC with a population of more than 500,000.
 Jorpati is the gateway for Sundarijaal and Sakhu.